Reading time: 7 minutes

 Is narcissism a defense mechanism?

-From a psychodynamic point of view, narcissism is seen as a defense mechanism people use to protect themselves from feeling not good enough or having low self-esteem.
-And from a cognitive perspective, narcissism can be seen as a cognitive distortion that makes people believe they are more important (grandiosity) and more deserving (entitlement) than they really are.
+- From a cognitive perspective, narcissism can be seen as a cognitive distortion that makes people believe they are more important (grandiosity) and more deserving (entitlement) than they really are.

 In both cases, narcissism helps these people “defend” themselves against their self-loathing negative emotions and maintain a positive self-image.

-Psychodynamic experts contend that narcissism develops as a defense mechanism to mask and shield low self-esteem, especially in vulnerable narcissists.
+Psychodynamic experts argue that narcissism develops as a defense mechanism to mask and shield low self-esteem, especially in vulnerable narcissists.

 They argue that when a narcissistic parent refuses to love their child or ignores their attention needs, the child creates an unassailable narcissistic self-image.